QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/commandline.rst

 	**exp_h2bin**

-The parameter :code:`` adds the HAWC2 binary format to the list of export formats.
+The parameter :code:`exp_h2bin` adds the HAWC2 binary format to the list of export formats.
 Whenever a simulation is completed the results of this simulation will be automatically exported for all specified formats.
 As default no format is specified, so auto-export if disabled.

 	**exp_h2ascii**

-The parameter :code:`` adds the HAWC2 ASCII format to the list of export formats.
+The parameter :code:`exp_h2ascii` adds the HAWC2 ASCII format to the list of export formats.
 Whenever a simulation is completed the results of this simulation will be automatically exported for all specified formats.
 As default no format is specified, so auto-export if disabled.

 	**exp_ascii**

-The parameter :code:`` adds the ASCII format to the list of export formats.
+The parameter :code:`exp_ascii` adds the ASCII format to the list of export formats.
 Whenever a simulation is completed the results of this simulation will be automatically exported for all specified formats.
 As default no format is specified, so auto-export if disabled.

 	**exp_cut_txt**